BHoM/documentation/docs/Development/Testing/index.md

 ```

+As you can see, this class contains 2 tests: `AreEnumsIntegral()` and `AreIntsIntegral()`.
+A single test class should test the same "topic", in this case the `BH.Engine.Base.Query.IsNumericIntegralType()` method, but it can (and should) do so with as many tests as needed.
+The first test checks that C# Enums are recognised as integers by the method `IsNumericIntegralType` (they should be).
+The second test checks that the same method also recognises C# Integers are recognised as integers.
+A good idea would be to add a test that verifies that a non-integral numerical value is recognised as _not an integer_, for example a `double` like `0.15`.
+Another test could be verifying that a non-numerical type is also recognised as _not an integer_, for example a `string`.
+Test should be "atomical" like this, because if something goes wrong, there is going to be a specific test telling you what did go wrong!

-Why are these tests better examples of good unit tests?
+Why are these tests better examples of good unit tests than the one in the previous section?

 - The expected output data is lightweight and limited to True/False boolean; it can be "hard-coded" safely in the unit test itself.
 Writing `result.ShouldBe(true)` makes sense, as opposed to `result.ShouldBe(someVerySpecificString)` or `result.ShouldBe(someHugeDataset)`.
-- Because the output data has only a limited set of outcomes (True/False), the target method is well suited to be verified with an Unit test like this rather than a [Data-driven test](./Data-Driven-Tests).
+- Because the output data has only a limited set of outcomes (True/False), the target method is well suited to be verified with a Unit test like this rather than a [Data-driven test](./Data-Driven-Tests).

+For more examples of good tests, keep reading.

 ### Unit tests VS Functional tests VS Data-Driven tests